Bureau of Flood Resilience

 In 2013, the U.S. Department of Housing and Urban Development (HUD) launched the RBD competition in response to Superstorm Sandy’s devastation.
 RBD was developed to create innovative community and policy-based solutions to protect U.S. cities that are vulnerable to increasing intense weather events.

 Information regarding the NJ Department of Environmental Protection’s timeline for the oversight of the design and construction of this project is available in the October 16, 2014 Federal Register.

 On October 29, 2012 Superstorm Sandy devastated the New Jersey coast.
-As part of the State’s rehabilitation and preventative efforts to Governor Christie established the Office of Flood Hazard Risk Reduction Measures by executing Executive Order No. 140 on September 25, 2013, to facilitate the timely completion of a comprehensive system of flood hazard risk reduction measures.
+As part of the State’s rehabilitation and preventative efforts to Governor Christie established the Bureau of Flood Resilience by executing Executive Order No. 140 on September 25, 2013, to facilitate the timely completion of a comprehensive system of flood hazard risk reduction measures.